Callirhytis clavula

 Identification

-Identification to level requires examination of the induced and association, combined with microscopic analysis of specimens.
+Identification to level requires examination of the induced gall and plant association, combined with microscopic analysis of specimens.
 Callirhytis clavula galls on oak must be distinguished from other Callirhytis species, particularly C. quercuspunctata and C. quercusclavula, which may occur on similar hosts.
 Specific diagnostic features include gall shape, surface texture, and location on the plant (leaf, twig, or acorn).
-Adults are distinguished by subtle morphological characters of the , mesoscutum, and visible only under magnification.
+Adults are distinguished by subtle morphological characters of the , mesoscutum, and genitalia visible only under magnification.
 No reliable field identification characters for living adults are known.

 Habitat